Federal Charter of 1291: Date and context

-The authenticity of the letter used to be disputed as a supposed modern forgery.
-But historians now agree that it is certainly a product of the 14th century.
-In 1991, the parchment was radiocarbon dated to between 1252 and 1312 (with a certainty of 85%).
+The authenticity of the letter used to be disputed as a supposed modern forgery, but historians now agree that it is certainly a product of the 14th century.
+In 1991, the parchment was radiocarbon dated at ETH to between 1252 and 1312 (with a probability of 85%); alternatively, it could date to between 1352 and 1385 (with a probability of 15%).

-The document is thus not a forgery tied to the emergence of the modern federal state in 1848.
-It should rather be seen in the context of chapter 15 of the Golden Bull of 1356, where Charles IV outlawed any conjurationes, confederationes, and conspirationes, meaning in particular the city alliances (Städtebünde), but also other communal leagues that had sprung up through the communal movement in medieval Europe.
+The document is thus not a forgery, tied to the emergence of the modern federal state in 1848, but should rather be seen in the context of Chapter 15 of the Golden Bull of 1356 in which Charles IV outlawed any conjurationes, confederationes, and conspirationes, meaning in particular the city alliances (Städtebünde), but also other communal leagues that had sprung up through the communal movement in medieval Europe.
 It was then very common to produce documents only when needed.
 At the time, agreements were most often verbal, and any documentation drawn up later might have its contents or dates changed to suit current purposes.

 The charter was part of a system of defensive pacts among the polities that later became the Swiss cantons.
 They include the following, also on display at the Museum of the Swiss Charters of Confederation: